taylorsilva/dotfiles/zsh/README.md

 $ rm ~/.zshrc #if not rm'd then stow won't work later
 ```

-On MacOS you may have an issuew with the default shell not changing.
+On MacOS you may have an issue with the default shell not changing.
 Run this to change the shell:

 ```
 $ chsh -s /bin/zsh